Israel deports child sex abuse suspect to Australia: ministry

 Israel on Monday extradited Malka Leifer, a former Jewish ultra-Orthodox school principal accused of dozens of sexual abuse cases of pupils in Australia, ending a six-year legal wrangle, the justice ministry said.

-"We confirm the deportation," it said in a WhatsApp message, giving no further details.
+"We confirm the deportation," it said in a WhatsApp message.

 Israeli media said she left on an early-morning flight to Australia, hours before Israel's Ben Gurion airport was to close down as part of Covid-19 precautions.